Full course description

 - you will also be able to explain (un)healthy behaviour and understand how to change unhealthy behaviours.

-To show your acquired understanding during this course, you will design and present a research proposal on a behavioural change technique during this course.
-In addition, you will practice with decision-making processes in health interventions by playing a ‘real life’ stakeholder role in the stakeholder game.
+To show your acquired understanding during this course, you will design and present a research proposal on a behavioural change technique at the end of this course.

 - F.E.F.
 Mevissen